-The validators are then selected based on the stake behind them but their rewards depend on their performance in the network (similar to PoA network).
-These rewards are then distributed to the delegates proportionally.
+The validators are selected based on the stake behind them, but their rewards depend on their performance in the network.
+These rewards are then distributed to the nominators proportionally.

-The emission rate is kept such that it incentivizes 50% of the circulating supply to be liquid as NPoS increases the emission per epoch linearly (next epoch will have more emission) until the 50% level (Chi_ideal in NPoS doc) is reached.
-Otherwise, emission rates per epoch decrease exponentially.
+The emission rate is kept such that it incentivizes 40% of the circulating supply to be liquid as NPoS increases the emission per era linearly (next era will have more emission) until the 40% level (

 Should malicious behavior be detected, the validators and their nominators will be slashed, i.e. lose a fraction of their stake.
 The fraction depends on the severity of the malicious behavior:

-Remaining unavailable (not producing blocks or sending heartbeats) - this has milder penalties.
+Remaining unavailable (not producing blocks or sending heartbeats) has milder penalties.

 Producing a block out of turn comes with harsher penalties.

-The slashed stake goes to the Treasury and it may go to the validators as well, depending on the malicious behavior.
-However, Dock's governing council can reverse any slashes should the slashing be found to be unfair.
+The slashed stake goes to the Treasury and/or may go to the validators depending on the malicious behavior.
+Dock's governing council can reverse any slashes should the slashing be found to be unfair.